Fuel your demand generation with segmented customer data

-Part 1: Customer Data Platforms and how they work to fuel demand generation
+Customer data platforms and how they work to fuel demand generation

-Demand generation may be the most crucial piece of market launch.
+Demand generation may be the most crucial piece of eCommerce success, especially in B2C.
 The excellent business advice always points to solving a problem to make demand generation easier.
 It is that hard.
-In interviewing marketers evaluating CDP technology, the bulk of investments goes to fueling the engine driving demand for their product.
+In interviewing marketers in the field who evaluated CDP technology, the bulk of investment goes to fueling the engine, driving demand for their product.

-Customer data platforms (CDP) were created to transform marketing technology in its ability to tie the different applications together and to orchestrate more personalized customer experiences.
+Customer data platforms (CDP) were created to transform marketing technology to tie the different applications together and orchestrate more personalized customer experiences.
 Yes, getting the data to jive is totally the magic behind VIEWN.
 Still, it’s the value of orchestrating more personalized customer experiences to fuel and optimize demand generation for which you are looking.

 Demand Generation defined

-Demand generation is a data-driven marketing strategy that creates awareness of and interest in a company's offerings through the use of technology and process.
-It has several components that can be employed based on the business model and customer journeys of the brand.
-An example of a Demand Generation Strategy would be, Align Go-to-Market teams for better results.
-Examples of tactics to fuel this strategy could include publishing customer testimonials on the website, test out new social channels, and updating the sales playbook with newer messaging.
+Demand generation is a data-driven marketing strategy that creates awareness of and interest in a company's offerings through technology and process.
+It has several components that can be employed based on the brand's business model and customer journeys.
+An example of a Demand Generation Strategy would be to Align Go-to-Market teams for better results.
+Examples of tactics to fuel this strategy include publishing customer testimonials on the website, testing new social channels, and updating the sales playbook with newer messaging.
 Update Shopify and social messaging based on customer values.